 "We wanted to make it painful for [the D-backs] with players that we got back," Braves president of baseball operations John Hart said at the time.
 "They are players that we think are going to be a big part of our future."

 Swanson was the No. 10 prospect in baseball at the time, according to MLB Pipeline.
 Inciarte was coming off a solid second year in the Majors, hitting .303/.338/.408 with 21 steals for Arizona, while playing a stellar center field with 29 defensive runs saved.
-Both helped the Braves win back-to-back National League East titles in 2019 and '20.
+Inciarte won Gold Glove Awards in each of his first three seasons with the Braves, and Swanson has developed into a key member of Atlanta's core at shortstop.

 Nov.
 20, 2013: Tigers trade Prince Fielder to Rangers for Ian Kinsler